lucasmr19/Hollow-knight-AI/README.md

 To train the YOLO object detection model, we first need a labeled dataset of Hollow Knight gameplay frames.

 ### Step 1: Collecting Game Images
-- Game footage was recorded using screen capture tools like OBS Studio.
+- Game footage was recorded using screen captures of a YouTube gameplay.
+Video: https://www.youtube.com/watch?v=G1atkq4C1KU&t=1415s
-- Frames were extracted from gameplay videos at regular intervals.
+- Frames were extracted from the gameplay videos at regular intervals using `screenshots.py`.
-- A variety of situations were captured, including combat, exploration, and interaction with NPCs, to ensure model robustness.
+- A variety of situations were captured, including combat, exploration, NPCs, to ensure model robustness.
+Is not definitive

 ### Step 2: Labeling the Dataset
-- **LabelImg** or similar tools were used to annotate the frames.
+- **Roboflow** were used to annotate the frames.
+See the dataset in roboflow universe: https://universe.roboflow.com/hollow-knight-dataset/hollow-knight
 - Objects of interest include:
   - **Health bar**: Indicates the player's remaining health.
   - **Mana**: Shows the player's available energy for abilities.